karlcow/markdown-testsuite/README.md

 Markdown extension tests are accepted.
 Use the following rules:

 - place all extension tests under the `test/extensions/ENGINE` directory with filename equal to the feature name
-- for each `ENGINE` and add a `README.md` under the engine directory with a link to its specification
+- for each `ENGINE` and add a `README.markdown` under the engine directory with a link to its specification

 where `ENGINE` is either of: